Private equity firm Arsenal considers selling logistics business

 The possible sale comes at a time when consolidation is expected to pick up among U.S. logistics services providers - an industry that depends largely on acquisitions for growth - after a slow start in the first quarter.

-Neovia Logistics LLC, backed by Caterpillar Inc, is exploring a sale that could value the company at more than $1 billion, people familiar with the matter told Reuters last week.
+Neovia Logistics LLC, backed by Caterpillar Inc (CAT.N), is exploring a sale that could value the company at more than $1 billion, people familiar with the matter told Reuters last week.

 “The company is growing very rapidly, due to the increased trade flows around petroleum and chemical products.
 We would probably lean towards maintaining it longer, based on that,” he said.